Nikita-Mishraa/Nikita-Mishraa/README.md

-### 🌷✨Nikita Mishra
+### 🌷✨Hello and Welcome Everyone
-A student, pursuing **BTech CSE**.
+My name is Nikita Mishra, I'm an Indian college student(2nd Year), currently focused on learning DSA and Frontend Development.
+I am deeply passionate about Blockchain technology and Open Source Contribution.
+Looking forward to gain enough knowledge and contribute to the society.
+Always eager to explore new technologies!!!

-- 🌱 I’m currently learning Frontend Development and DSA in Java
+- 🌱 I’m currently learning Frontend Development and DSA in Java.

   ![NIkita's stats](https://github-readme-stats.vercel.app/api?username=Nikita-Mishraa&show_icons=true&theme=radical)